 Human Ecology, the newest Department within the College of Agricultural and Environmental Sciences, unites around research and curricula focusing on the human ecology of people and place: the human experience that includes the individual, institutions, the community, schools, families, and relationships between people and their environment.
 This human environment is both social and ecological, and includes different social groups, institutions, built landscapes, ecologies, and physical settings.
 Our work ranges from studies of individual human health and behavior to analysis of community processes and design to considerations of bioregions and global processes.
 We explicitly focus on social and environmental problems, and solutions to those problems, with particular attention to issues of equity, health, and sustainability.

-Human Ecology is administratively within the CAES Cheddar cluster.
+Human Ecology is administratively within Cluster Five of CAES.